 Let me know what you think in the comments below.
 Are there any cameras that you think should be added to the list?

 While the camera itself is important, there are many other photography tools that are worth investing in to take your photography to the next level.
-Check my guide to travel photography gear to see a complete list of all my camera equipment and accessories.
+Check our guide to travel photography gear to see a complete list of all my camera equipment and accessories.